InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Introduction

 We integrate InfoTok into three representative unified MLLMs, including Harmon~\cite{DBLP:journals/corr/abs-2503-21979}, OpenUni~\cite{DBLP:journals/corr/abs-2505-23661}, and Show-o2~\cite{xie2025show}, and fine tune them without additional training data.
 As shown in Fig.~\ref{fig_introd1}, InfoTok consistently enhances both understanding and generation performance, supporting our thesis that explicitly regulating information flow yields a more optimal and stable shared token space.
 Beyond empirical gains, we provide a theoretical analysis that further supports information regularized tokenization as a coherent foundation for shared token learning, and offers insight into the feasibility of unifying multimodal understanding and generation within a single representation.
+From our empirical results and theoretical analysis, we suggest that, beyond architectural scaling, principled information control in shared visual tokens can serve as a general design tool for improving the stability and performance of unified MLLMs on both understanding and generation.
+Contributions of this work are summarized as: